-Araz Azimov also hinted at the "reward" of Moscow: "It seems to me that the time has come to change tanks for tankers."
-The "tankers", apparently, imply the possibility of revising the energy strategy of Baku in favor of Russia.
+Araz Azimov also hinted at the “reward” of Moscow: “It seems to me that the time has come to change Tanks to tankers. " “Tankers," apparently, means the possibility of revising Baku’s energy strategy in favor of Russia.
 What does Azerbaijan want?
-Given the process of rapidly building up the military power of the Azerbaijani armed forces, which has been going on in recent years and is ongoing, Baku is ready to solve the problem of Nagorno-Karabakh by military means.
-Anyway, Armenia and Nagorno-Karabakh will not give up.
-But this scenario is threatening with war with the Russian Federation - our 102-I military base is located in Armenia, its location there is extended to 2044.
-So they offer Moscow to “leave”, they say, we will decide everything here, without the “big brother”.
-The interests of the United States stand behind Azerbaijan, which continue the strategy of "strangling" Russia.
+Given the process of rapidly building up the military power of the Azerbaijani armed forces, which has been going on in recent years and continues at present, Baku is ready to solve the Nagorno-Karabakh problem by military means.
+All the same, Armenia and Nagorno-Karabakh will not yield.
+But this scenario is threatening a war with the Russian Federation - our 102nd military base is located in Armenia, its location there has been extended until 2044.
+So they offer Moscow to "leave", they say, we ourselves will solve everything here, without an "older brother".
+Azerbaijan has US interests behind it, which continue the strategy of "strangulation" of Russia.

 According to the vice-president of the Russian Academy of Geopolitical Problems, Academician Araik Sargsyan, Russia should not leave Armenia, “after all, if it loses Armenia, this would mean the loss of the entire Southern and Northern Caucasus to Tatarstan and Bashkiria”.